tpenland/azure_edge_server_setup/README.md

-# Introdution
+# Introduction

 This directory contains a set of shell scripts for quickly getting a server up with Azure Arc, K3s, Azure IoT Operations (AIO) and Edge Storage Accelerator (ESA).
-Files are broken down by component to allow substituion (e.g. K8s instead of K3s) or installation at different times.
+Files are broken down by component to allow substitution (e.g. K8s instead of K3s) or installation at different times.

-# Prerequisites
+## Prerequisites

 These scripts were built and tested on Ubuntu 22.04.
 The only other tool required for all install scripts, with the exception of k3s_setup.sh, is the Azure CLI: